0xFireball/SharpNeuron/README.md

 # SharpNeruon

-SharpNeuron is a .NET Neural Network library based on [NeronDotNet](https://sourceforge.net/projects/neurondotnet/), which seems to have been abandoned.
+SharpNeuron is a .NET Core Neural Network library based on [NeronDotNet](https://sourceforge.net/projects/neurondotnet/), which seems to have been abandoned.
 The vast majority of the code comes directly from NeuronDotNet.

+SharpNeruon consists of purely managed code that is written for .NET Core (`.NETStandard1.6` profile) and will run on any .NET Core supported platform, including Windows, macOS and Linux.

 ## About this project

 The core of SharpNeuron (NeuronDotNet) has been left mostly intact, though specific changes have been made to make it more customizable.
 One of the major goals of this project is to provide high-level APIs for specialized purposes to improve usability and simplicity.

-In particular, the `Architect` API of SharpNeruon is based on [synaptic](https://github.com/cazala/synaptic).
+In particular, the `Architect` API of SharpNeruon is based on [synaptic.js](https://github.com/cazala/synaptic).

 ## Using SharpNeuron